 Anthony Storr says that it is the disparity between the two worlds which motivates creative imagination, and that people who realise their creative potential are constantly bridging the gap between these inner and outer worlds.
 “They invest the external world with meaning because they embrace both”, he says.

-When people learn and develop ways of engaging more purposefully with their lives they are able to care more for others and their surroundings.
-Ecotherapy creates opportunities for people to do this.
-With the therapist as facilitator and guide Ecotherapy combines discussion with purposeful walking and exercises of the imagination in natural and inspiring settings.
+With a therapist as facilitator and guide, Ecotherapy combines discussion with purposeful walking and exercises of the imagination in natural and inspiring settings.
 People find the experience enjoyable and beneficial in ways that often surprise them, and they become more resilient and are better able to weather the inevitable ups and downs of life.